 Luke xxi.
 33.

-Heaven and earth shall pass away, but my words pass away: but my words away: but my words shall shall not pass away.
-But of shall not pass away.
-But that day and hour knoweth of that day and that hour no man, no, not the angels knoweth no man, no, not of heaven, but my Father the angels which are in only.

-Heaven and earth shall heaven, neither the Son, but the Father.
+Heaven and earth shall pass away: but my words shall not pass away, no man, no, not the the angels which are in angels of heaven, but heaven, neither the Son, my Father only. but the Father.